florentpoujol/Daneel/readme.md

 For instance, when trying to set the model of a ModelRenderer (to a Model that does not exists) via gameObject:Set() :

     ~~~~~ Daneel.Debug.StackTrace ~~~~~
-    #01 string.ucfirst(transform)
+    #01 string.ucfirst("transform")
     #02 GameObject.Set(GameObject: 'Object1': 14476932, table: 04DAC148)
     #03 Component.Set(ModelRenderer: 31780825, table: 04DAC238)
-    #04 ModelRenderer.SetModel(ModelRenderer: 31780825, UnknowModel)
+    #04 ModelRenderer.SetModel(ModelRenderer: 31780825, "UnknowModel")
     [string "Behavior Daneel/DaneelCore (0)"]:293: ModelRenderer.SetModel(modelRenderer, modelNameOrAsset) : Argument 'modelNameOrAsset' : model with name 'UnknowModel' was not found.

-Note that the error location will always be in DaneelCore, just pay attention to the function name in the stack trace to locate the source of the error.
+Note that the error location will always be in the `DaneelCore` script, just pay attention to the function name in the stack trace to locate the source of the error.

 ### Data types